 Exercise ownership rights through proxy solicitations, doing so strictly for the economic benefit of the ARRL.

-Meet with the A&FC at least annually to review investment matters.
+Meet with the IMC at least quarterly to review investment matters.
 Quarterly reports should be submitted in writing within 30 days of the end of each calendar quarter.

-Acknowledge, in writing, the IAM’s intent to operate in compliance with the IPS.
+Acknowledge, in writing, the IM’s intent to operate in compliance with the IPS.

 Not use leveraged transactions.

-Monitor corporate actions including, but not limited to, proxy solicitations, dividend options, exchanges, etc. Any and all corporate actions fall within the purview of the IAM who shall exercise his responsibility as suchand as Treasurer as appropriate, solely for the benefit of the ARRL.
+Monitor corporate actions including, but not limited to, proxy solicitations, dividend options, exchanges, etc. Any and all corporate actions fall within the purview of the IM who shall exercise their responsibility as such, solely for the benefit of the ARRL.

-CUSTODIAN(S)

-The Custodian(s) shall be responsible for performing the following functions:

-Accept instructions from designated investment staff.

-Provide a monthly accounting of all investment transactions for the month.

-Provide a monthly market valuation report and performance analysis.

-Notify the IM of proxies, tenders, rights, fractional shares or other dispositions of holdings.

-Resolve any problems that designated investment and accounting staff may have relating to the custodial account.

-Safekeeping securities.

-Collect and post interest and dividends.

-Process IM transactions on a delivery vs. payment basis.

-Collect proceeds of maturing securities and pay downs relating to holdings.

-Work with the IAM and ARRL staff to ensure accuracy in reporting.

 IMPLEMENTATION